slavisapoke/cloud-sales-system/README.md

 - ❌ Cancel a purchased software license
 - 📆 Extend the validity of a license

-Each software license includes:
-- Software name (e.g., Microsoft Office)
-- Quantity (number of licenses)
-- Status (active, etc.)
-- Valid-to date (e.g., 31st August 2023)

 ---

 ## ⚙️ Technical Implementation

-This solution was designed with modern microservice architecture principles using **.NET Core** and **Docker**.
+This solution was designed with microservice architecture principles using **.NET Core** and **Docker**.
 Here's a summary of the technical choices and structure:

 ### 🧱 Technology stack